NHERI-SimCenter/SimCenterDocumentation/docs/common/user_manual/usage/desktop/wind/IsolatedBuildingCFD.rst

 #. **Refinement Level**: Specifies the level of refinement as it continues from the regional refinement.
 Needs to be bigger (at least by 1 level) than the highest refinement level used in the *Regional Refinement* tab earlier.

-#.  **Refinement Distance**: Represents a wall-normal distance the refinement will extend in the computational domain.
+#.  **Refinement Distance**: Represents a wall-normal distance that the surface refinement will extend outward in the domain.
 This distance is always measured from the target (building) surface.
 For example, if 0.5 is used, the near-surface refinement will encompass a region with a distance of 0.5 units away from the surface in all directions.

 Edge Refinement
 """"""""""""""""